wth-mvp-s/LT/az204/n0-25_reals_AZ-204.md

 - [ ] Deploy the website to a virtual machine.
 Configure the virtual machine to automatically scale when the CPU load is high.
 - [ ] Deploy the website to an App Service that uses the Shared service tier.
 Configure the App Service plan to automatically scale when the CPU load is high.
 - [ ] Deploy the website to a virtual machine.
 Configure a Scale Set to increase the virtual machine instance count when the CPU load is high.
-- [ ] Deploy the website to an App Service that uses the Standard service tier.
+- [x] Deploy the website to an App Service that uses the Standard service tier.
 Configure the App Service plan to automatically scale when the CPU load is high.

+>>>29.06.2022
 #### Q16 You develop an HTTP triggered Azure Function app to process Azure Storage blob data.
 The app is triggered using an output binding on the blob.
 `The app continues to time out after four minutes.
 The app must process the blob data.
 `You need to ensure the app does not time out and processes the blob data.